jinghuazhao/GWAS-course/README.md

 The syntax is as follows,

-hess.sh <GWAS summary statistics>
+hess.sh GWAS-summary-statistics

-where <GWAS summary statistics> has these columns: rsID, pos, A1, A2, Z, N.
+where GWAS-summary-statistics has these columns: rsID, pos, A1, A2, Z, N.

 NOTE finally that HESS describes bed file as with UCSC (https://genome.ucsc.edu/).